MENU

 Narita to Tokyo: 3 ways to go

-There are a few options for getting to Tokyo once you touch down in Narita Airport.
+There are a few options for getting to Tokyo once you touch down at Narita International Airport: You can explore the area around Narita then take the JR Line or Keisei Line to Tokyo; take the Narita Express or Keisei Skyliner straight to Tokyo; or hop on an Airport Bus.
 Check our recommendations here, and decide what best fits your travel plans and style!

 Take your time, explore the area.

-There is a lot to see in the area around Narita, including some very historical spots and picturesque scenery.
+There is a lot to see in the area around Narita, including some historical spots and picturesque scenery.
 There’s no need to zip straight to Tokyo, so if you have some time, or need your Japan fill right away, it’s absolutely worth it to explore the area.
+You can also leave yourself the option of stopping by Narita at the end of your trip as you head back to the airport.

-Just 7 minutes on the Keisei Line from the airport is Keisei Narita Station.
+To get to Narita, just take the Keisei Line for 7 minutes to Keisei Narita Station, or the JR Line for 9 minutes to JR Narita Station.
 Many come here for the old and beautiful Naritasan Shinsho-ji Temple, located within the Monzenmachi historical district.
-Favorite activities for visitors are kimono rentals, and lunch at one of the many unagi (freshwater eel) restaurants.
+Favorite activities for visitors include kimono rentals, and lunch at one of the many unagi (freshwater eel) restaurants.

 You’ll also find coin lockers to store your luggage just outside Keisei Narita Station, although the lockers large enough to fit suitcases are limited.
 You can also try your luck across the street at JR Narita Station if you’re in search of a place to store large suitcases.

-See more ideas for sightseeing around Narita here: https://www.narita-airport.jp/en/fun/osusume_spot
+Check out more ideas for sightseeing around Narita here:

 A straight shot out of Narita